joshuadavidnelson/disable-blog/readme.txt

 = How can I change the plugin's behavior? =

 There are numerous filters available to change the way this plugin works.
-Refer to the [GitHub page](https://github.com/joshuadavidnelson/disable-blog/) for more details, the [wiki](https://disable.blog/docs) for examples, or reach out on the [support forums](https://wordpress.org/support/plugin/disable-blog/) if you have any questions.
+Refer to the [GitHub page](https://github.com/joshuadavidnelson/disable-blog/) for more details or reach out on the [support forums](https://wordpress.org/support/plugin/disable-blog/) if you have any questions.

 == Changelog ==